gavinhoward/bc/manuals/build.md

 make install
 ```

-To get all of the options, including any useful environment variables, use the
+To get all of the options, including any useful environment variables, use
-following command:
+either one of the following commands:

 ```
 ./configure.sh -h
+./configure.sh --help
 ```

 To learn the available `make` targets run the following command after running